Ashok0/SystemShock-UEVR/README.md

 6) Launch System Shock and inject the game with UEVR!

 ## Controls
+* In-Game Controls should be left at default settings as key bindings are managed by the VR plugin.

 ### General
 * Move: LS
 * Jump: A